 - Will you see a significant gain in horsepower in making the change?

 The good news is that there are some engines that can interchange very easily.
 One very popular upgrade our customers do with early mustangs having 289s or 302s is switch over to a 351w.
 This is pretty much a direct bolt in with the proper setup.
 Speak to our Sales Tech staff regarding swaps and they can give you some input.

-When you purchase a turnkey engine from Engine Factory you will receive a fully dressed assembly.
+When you purchase a turnkey engine from TD Performance you will receive a fully dressed assembly.
 Here is a list of what most of our engines come with: